usnistgov/5gdeploy/docs/tgcs.md

 Server flags are passed to `sockperf server`.

 Sockperf only supports unidirectional traffic from client to server.
-To achieve downlink traffic, use `#R` client flag for reverse direction, described in [advanced usage](tgcs-advanced.md).
+To achieve downlink traffic, use `#R` client flag for reverse the direction, described in [advanced usage](tgcs-advanced.md).

 Similar to OWAMP, the filename that follows `--full-log` is set to a file in the stats directory, which can be analyzed later.